elifesciences/tech-team/adr/0006-supported-node-and-npm-versions.md

 New projects should use Node 8.9.3 and npm 5.5.1.

-Exiting projects should be upgraded to use 8.9.3 before April 2018 (when Active LTS ends for the 6.x line ends).
+Existing projects should be upgraded to use 8.9.3 before April 2018 (when Active LTS ends for the 6.x line ends).